 A range of events will occur commemorating IBW across the nation, with almost 700 independent bookshops already confirmed to take part – the highest number to date.

-The official ambassadors are Maggie O’Farrell (author of Hamnet, winner of the 2020 Women’s Prize for Fiction), Rev Richard Coles (radio presenter and author of Murder Before Evensong), and Paterson Joseph (actor and author of The Secret Diaries of Charles Ignatius Sancho), who will all be appearing at yet-to-be announced events across the country.
+The official ambassadors are Maggie O’Farrell (author of Hamnet, winner of the 2020 Women’s Prize for Fiction), Rev Richard Coles (radio presenter and author of Murder Before Evensong), and Paterson Joseph (actor and author of The Secret Diaries of Charles Ignatius Sancho), who will all be appearing at events across the country.

-One event that has been announced is the Oxford Bookshop Crawl, set to take place on 24 June, whisking guests on an afternoon adventure exploring Oxford’s beautiful bookshops, meeting fellow book lovers, swapping recommendations, purchasing new books, and stopping for tea and cake (of course).
+Oxford residents can enjoy the Oxford Bookshop Crawl, set to take place on 24 June, whisking guests on an afternoon adventure exploring Oxford’s beautiful bookshops, meeting fellow book lovers, swapping recommendations, purchasing new books, and stopping for tea and cake (of course).

 Likewise, over in Devon, the award-winning indie, The Bookery, is celebrating its 10th anniversary this IBW, with a host of events, activities and workshops, a new bookshop extension, and special guests Michael Morpurgo, Philip Reeve and Sarah McIntyre.